e-roy/gemini-pro-vision-playground/README.md

 # Gemini Pro Vision Playground

-This is project is a simple playground for using the Gemini Pro Vision and Gemini Pro AI models.
+This project is a simple playground for using the Gemini Pro Vision and Gemini Pro AI models.